 If you’re wondering, “is my Pug pregnant?” there are several ways to check and confirm whether your Pug is actually pregnant.
 Here, we will explain two main methods that will provide you with full proof that your Pug is pregnant.

-1. Pug ultrasound 25 days after conception or mating
+1. Pug ultrasound 25 days after conception

 If you suspect your Pug is pregnant, call your vet and bring your Pug to the vet.
 At the vet, a Pug ultrasound will be performed.
-Usually, the ultrasound can be done as early as 3 weeks or 21 days after mating.
+Usually, the ultrasound can be done as early as 3 weeks or 21 days after partnering.
 However, since this is a bit too early, there’s no guarantee that this scan will be fully accurate.

 There are pros and cons to using the ultrasound method.
 While it should be painless, it can also be uncomfortable for the pregnant Pug.
 Some Pugs may tense up and feel vulnerable with the vet touching their belly.